treeman/jonashietala/drafts/the_steam_deck_brought_me_back_to_gaming.markdown

 - Don't want to bring your laptop, but **need to do some development** on the go?

+  ![My Neovim config running on the Deck.
+See [this post](https://blog.meinside.dev/How-to-Setup-Development-Environment-on-Steam-Deck/) on how to install Neovim.](/images/steam_deck/neovim.jpg)

+  You *can* use Neovim with the virtual keyboard, but it sucks in a major way.
   Bring your keyboard (and probably a dock to connect to a screen) and it's as good as the laptop.

 - Do you just want to **install Windows**?